Antarctic Thesaurus

 I saw some creatures unknown to the scientists, species yet to be named.

-This spiral was drawn with pencil on paper, while driving by car with my partner through the Salisbury Plains in England.
+I drew this spiral with pencil on paper, while being driven in a car through the Salisbury Plains in England.
 It resembles as a kind of seismograph.
-It evokes feelings of being touched by that place, and memoring of walking around its stone circles.
+Looking at it brrings back feelings of being touched by that place, and memories of walking around its stone circles.

-In the animation, the spiral connects to the Antarctica sea floor.
-The spiral has been used as a symbol since prehistoric times to represent life forces and transformations within the natural world.
+In the animation, the spiral represents the spiraling force of water that starts moving from the sea floor of Antarctica.
+The spiral has been used as a symbol since prehistory to represent life forces and transformations.